rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-19-per-reading-list.md

 - Report likelihoods, not p-values
 - Eliciting latent knowledge: How to tell if your eyes deceive you
 - Progress, Stagnation, & Collapse
+- We need a Butlerian Jihad against AI
+- How to prevent the coming inhuman future

 [Back to top](#top)